managedkaos/scale_events/README.md

 # SCaLE 22x Schedule

-> !NOTE
+> [!TIP]
-> The HTML Data Table is the one you really want to use.
+> The HTML Data Table is the one you really want to use. 😅

 - [HTML Data Table](https://managedkaos.github.io/scale_events/)
 - [Markdown List (Formatted)](public/EVENTS.md)